daraghmartin/test-sinatra/README.md

 Each file should be run from the directory itself.

-Install the chef_dk to get all the requirements for testing
+Install the chef_dk to get all the requirements for developing/testing OR install ruby, rspec, etc.

 ### App